rlasjunies/ai-chatbot-using-your-data-in-dotnet/README.md

 ## ✨ Features

-- **🔍 Vector Search**: Semantic search using OpenAI embeddings and Pinecone vector database
+- **🔍 Vector Search**: Semantic search using OpenAI embeddings with SQLite-vec (default) or Pinecone
 - **💬 Interactive Chat**: Full conversation support with context retention
 - **❓ RAG Q&A**: Question answering with retrieved context from Wikipedia
 - **🔧 Index Manager**: Web-based interface to build and manage the vector index
-- **🚀 AOT Compiled**: Single native executable for fast startup and low memory footprint
+- **🚀 AOT Compiled**: Native executable for fast startup and low memory footprint
 - **🌐 Embedded Frontend**: No separate web server needed - everything in one file
-- **⚙️ Configurable**: Environment-based configuration with .env file support
+- **⚙️ Configurable**: Switch between SQLite-vec and Pinecone via configuration
 - **🔐 Secure**: API keys stored in environment variables, never committed to source

 ## 🏗️ Architecture